 Well, you can usually find the most reliable information about health and wellness in write-ups of scientific studies in reputable academic journals.

 But who has time to read all these scientific studies in detail?
 Hardly anyone.
 That’s why we’ve done the hard work for you and present only the key takeaways from numerous studies.
 You’re welcome.

-According to our many hours of research, not only is Minoxidil proven to work, it is the only topical hair loss treatment that is proven to work.
+According to our many hours of research, not only is Minoxidil proven to work, it is a topical hair loss treatment that is proven to work.
 (Side note: Finasteride is also proven to work, however it’s not a topical treatment.

 We’ve summarised some of the findings later on in this article, in case you want to do a deep dive.